-From the last equation we see that the stringy effect suggest a decrease on the black hole entropy.
-From Fig. (\ref{fig-s}), we can see that the entropy remains non-negative.
-Note that this behavior of entropy is observed even for $|l_0|>2$.
+From the last equation we see that the stringy effect suggests a decrease in black hole entropy.
 In the limit $l_0\to 0$, we get $\lim_{l_0 \to 0}S=\pi r_+/2$ \cite{HKM1,HKM2}.
-One should mention here that the presence of $l_0$ modifies the energy momentum tensor modifies the the first law of thermodynamics and the first law leads to values of entropy which does not follow the area’s law.
+The presence of $l_0$ modifies the energy momentum tensor and modifies the first law of thermodynamics, and the first law leads to entropy values that do not follow the standard area law.
 This was the case also for regular black hole studied in Ref. \cite{Ma:2014qma}.
 The surface area of the black hole is

 hence we see that for the classical case with no stringy effect the Hawking-Bekenstein relation holds,

 Let us note here that in the extended phase space, where the cosmological constant is interpreted as a thermal pressure, the mass of the black hole is no longer regarded as internal energy, rather it is identified with the chemical enthalpy \cite{mann}.
 Adopting this picture, one can write $\mathcal{M}=E+PV$, with the potential given by